wwt/SwiftCurrent/.github/guides/Getting Started with SwiftUI.md

 <details>

-The [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) protocol requires there to be a `_workflowPointer` on your object, but protocols cannot enforce you to use `weak`.
-If you do not put `weak var _workflowPointer`, the [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) will end up with a strong circular reference when placed in a [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html).
+The `FlowRepresentable` protocol requires there to be a `_workflowPointer` on your object, but protocols cannot enforce you to use `weak`.
+If you do not put `weak var _workflowPointer`, the `FlowRepresentable` will end up with a strong circular reference when placed in a `Workflow`.
 </details>

 #### **What's this `shouldLoad()`?**

 <details>

-It is part of the [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) protocol.
-It has default implementations created for your convenience but is still implementable if you want to control when a [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) should load in the workflow.
+It is part of the `FlowRepresentable` protocol.
+It has default implementations created for your convenience but is still implementable if you want to control when a `FlowRepresentable` should load in the workflow.
 It is called after `init` but before `body` in SwiftUI.
 </details>

 #### **Why is there a `WorkflowOutput` but no `WorkflowInput`?**